rduplain/memo/startups-for-people-with-problems.md

 Put another way, you own a smaller piece of a larger pie.
 That is the whole point in raising capital instead of bootstrapping your business through revenue.
-You need the capital to get the revenue (or else it is not advisable to raise [as much] capital).
+You need the capital to get the revenue, or else it is not advisable to raise (as much) capital.

 **Once you get past the complete overwhelm of all of this, continue reading when you have the moment of:**